eoscanada/eosc/docs/content/en/features/integrated-with-the-eos-referendum-tool.md

 weight: 40
 icon: "fab fa-grav fa-2x"
 ---
-Built-in forum functionality for creating, voting on, and checking the status of all live proposals.
+Built-in forum functionality for creating, voting on, and checking the status of all live proposals